 Too little, too late and you guessed it, you’re just going to miss the market opportunity 🙁

-Think about how you can move from bottom left in the diagram to the center, by defining tight iterations of customer and market learning.
-Like most things in the startup world it will be an iterative learning process that also includes and is specific to you, your team, value proposition, go to market, and you business model.
+Think about how you can move away from bottom left in the diagram, to the center, by defining tight iterations of customer and market learning.
+Like most things in the startup world it will be an iterative learning process that also includes, and is specific to, you, your team, your value proposition, your go-to-market strategies, and your business model.
 Don’t try to prove too much in each step.
 Reduce execution variables.
 Then recognize:

 Oh dear, did I just give you another TLA?!
 Ignore the Three Letter Acronym if you like but please don’t ignore the concept, it will be at your peril.

 If you are too early, you’ll burn cash trying to turn a latent, aspirational need into a blatant, critical need, and that’s expensive.
 Worse still, as the market pioneer with arrows in your back, you may well get run over by a better-funded competitor who comes in later than you and can ride the trail you’ve blazed more cash-efficiently, capturing the pull of the market as it comes to life.

 Then of course if you’re too late, well, you’re too late!
 And of course, someone else will have captured the market ahead of you and begun building the customer relationships that you’ll have to win back in order to gain market share.